Harrison slips past Cleves Taylor

-Harrison topped Cleves Taylor 58-52 in a tough tilt on Dec.
-27 in Ohio boys high school basketball action.
+Harrison posted a narrow 67-63 win over Cleves Taylor for an Ohio girls basketball victory on Dec.
+28.

 In recent action on Dec.
-19, Cleves Taylor faced off against Lawrenceburg and Harrison took on Milford on Dec.
-20 at Harrison High School.
+18, Cleves Taylor faced off against Hamilton Ross and Harrison took on Milford on Dec.
+23 at Milford High School.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.